200103395/go-discord-bot/README.md

   BOT_PREFIX=YOUR_BOT_PREFIX
   ```
   Replace YOUR_BOT_TOKEN with the bot token you copied earlier.
-  Replace YOUR_BOT_PREFIX with any prefix you want for you bot commands
+  Replace YOUR_BOT_PREFIX with any prefix you want for you bot commands (no spaces allowed).

 ### 5. Build and Run:
 - Make sure you have Go installed on your machine.